openshift/oc-mirror/docs/design/workflows.md

 Version ranges can be specified when filtering catalogs by package or using release channels.
 The keys are `minVersion` and `maxVersion`.
 The versions within the specified range and the specified minimum and maximum versions will be included.

+To be clear, the names "minVersion," "maxVersion," or latest version (HEAD) do not refer to bundle versions being sorted in a semver-style hierarchy, but rather to how versions are built in upgrade graphs for each channel through "replaces" and "skips".

 If the `minVersion` or `maxVersion` keys are unset, the result is defined as follows: